farukahmmed/open_vms/README.md

 IT IS AN OPEN SOURCE VEHICLE FLEET MANAGEMENT SOFTEARE.

-Developed on Frappe Framework. for mor, please visie   fowlowing url: https://github.com/frappe/frappe
+Developed on Frappe Framework. for more information, please visite fowlowing url: https://github.com/frappe/frappe